mbrezu/Shovel/ShovelApi.md

 # Description of the Shovel API

-You should only use symbols exported from package `shovel`, symbols are exported
+You should only use symbols exported from package `shovel`.

 # STUB Warning!